lpil/lpil/_posts/2015-01-09-automatically-running-rust-unit-tests.md

 If you're like me, you probably want to write tests with your code, especially when working with a language that doesn't have a REPL ([yet...][repl-yet]).
-You'll probably also want the relevant tests to run automatically when you save a file after modification.
+You'll probably also want the relevant tests to run automatically when you save a file after modification (test driven developement, anyone?).
 [Cargo][cargo], the rust package manager/build tool, doesn't have ability to do this yet, but we can get more or less the same functionality using the lovely Ruby tool [Guard][guard].

-I'm new to Rust, and the language has yet to reach version 1, so there may be situations in which this method doesn't always work, but this will work for modules as they are described in the Rust book at time of writing.
+I'm new to Rust, and the language has yet to reach version 1, so there may be situations in which this method doesn't always work, but this will work for modules as they are described in the Rust book at time of writing (Rust 1.0 alpha).

 ## TL;DR